 The application phase consisted of a pre-application consultation with DFFE and subsequently completing the appropriate application form as well as the submission and registration of the application for EA with the DFFE.
 The pre-application meeting was held with DFFE on 06 February 2024 (meeting minutes included in Appendix H).
-The application form will be submitted to the DFFE with the DSR.
-An application reference number will be included in the FSR following acknowledgment of receipt from the DFFE.
+The application form was submitted to the DFFE with the DSR on the 22 January 2025.
+The DFFE confirmed receipt of the application on 27 January 2025 and allocated the following reference number to the application - 14/12/16/3/3/2/2665.